tbquental/labmeme.github.io/people.md

 ### Salatiel Gonçalves Neto

 <p align="justify">
-In his masters thesis he aims to investigate if the probability of extinction in Canidae is related to the lineage’s age by delimiting adaptive zones not phylogenetically or taxonomically, but ecologically.
+In my masters thesis I aim to investigate if the probability of extinction in Canidae is related to the lineage’s age by delimiting adaptive zones not phylogenetically or taxonomically, but ecologically.
 </p>

 ***